vincepr/md/docs/webdev/designpatterns.md

 # since appState 1 and 2 both "share" the one truth of the isLoggedIn state
 ```

 ## Behavioral Patterns
+- Characterize the ways in which classes or objects interact and distribute responsibility.

 ### Observer
 - aka Publisher & Subscriber - Pattern